Bogie: Articulated bogie

-An articulated bogie (aka Jakob-type) is any one of a number of bogie designs that reduce weight, increase passenger comfort, and allow railway equipment to safely turn sharp corners, while reducing or eliminating the "screeching" normally associated with metal wheels rounding a bend in the rails.
-There are a number of such designs, and the term is also applied to train sets that incorporate articulation in the vehicle, as opposed to the bogies themselves.
+An articulated bogie (aka Jakob-type) is any one of several bogie designs that reduce weight, increase passenger comfort, and allow railway equipment to safely turn sharp corners, while reducing or eliminating the "screeching" normally associated with metal wheels rounding a bend in the rails.
+There are several such designs, and the term is also applied to train sets that incorporate articulation within the vehicle, rather than in the bogies themselves.

-If one considers a single bogie "up close", it resembles a small rail car with axles at either end.
-The same effect that causes the bogies to rub against the rails at longer radius causes each of the pairs of wheels to rub on the rails and cause the screeching.
+If one considers a single bogie "up close", it resembles a small railcar with axles at either end.
+The same effect that causes the bogies to rub against the rails at a longer radius causes each of the pairs of wheels to rub on the rails and cause the screeching.
 Articulated bogies add a second pivot point between the two axles (wheelsets) to allow them to rotate to the correct angle even in these cases.

 Articulated lorries (tractor-trailers)

 In trucking, a bogie is the subassembly of axles and wheels that supports a semi-trailer, whether permanently attached to the frame (as on a single trailer) or making up the dolly that can be hitched and unhitched as needed when hitching up a second or third semi-trailer (as when pulling doubles or triples).